Zai Lab Partner Mirati Therapeutics Presents Late-Breaking Results Evaluating Concurrent Adagrasib and Pembrolizumab in First-Line Advanced/Metastatic Non-Small Cell Lung Cancer (NSCLC)

 - Findings will be presented on December 7 at the 2022 ESMO Immuno-Oncology Annual Congress, as an oral presentation from 2:05 p.m.-2:15 p.m.
 CET / 8:05 a.m.-8:15 a.m.
 ET (Presentation #LBA4) during the “Proffered Paper session 1” session

-SHANGHAI and CAMBRIDGE, Mass., Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Zai Lab Limited ZLAB HKEX: 9688))), a patient-focused, innovative, commercial-stage, global biopharmaceutical company, today announced that the company's partner Mirati Therapeutics, Inc. MRTX, a clinical-stage oncology company reported preliminary results from the KRYSTAL-7 Phase 2 trial and KRYSTAL-1 Phase 1b cohort evaluating adagrasib (400mg twice daily) concurrently combined with pembrolizumab in patients for the treatment of first-line NSCLC harboring a KRASG12C mutation across all PD-L1 subgroups.
+/EIN News/ -- SHANGHAI and CAMBRIDGE, Mass., Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Zai Lab Limited (NASDAQ: ZLAB; HKEX: 9688), a patient-focused, innovative, commercial-stage, global biopharmaceutical company, today announced that the company’s partner Mirati Therapeutics, Inc. (NASDAQ: MRTX), a clinical-stage oncology company reported preliminary results from the KRYSTAL-7 Phase 2 trial and KRYSTAL-1 Phase 1b cohort evaluating adagrasib (400mg twice daily) concurrently combined with pembrolizumab in patients for the treatment of first-line NSCLC harboring a KRASG12C mutation across all PD-L1 subgroups.
 These data are the first to demonstrate the potential tolerability and feasibility of a concurrent combination regimen of a KRASG12C inhibitor and a PD-1/L1 checkpoint inhibitor.

 Summary of Clinical Results